-6.1.
-From the NPE work above we have produced a draft Wildlife Delivery Plan for the South Downs (Appendix 2).
+6.1 From the NPE work above we have produced a Wildlife Delivery Plan for the South Downs (Appendix 2).

-6.2.
 Our ambition is to increase the area managed for nature in the National Park from the current 25% to at least 33%, an increase of 13,000ha, by 2030.

-- 6.3.
-The 33% target has been broken down into indicative costs for the re-creation and ongoing management of key habitats including native woodland, lowland heathland and grassland, and more natural river catchments.
-These in turn form the basis for the £100million figure in the "South Downs Nature Recovery Campaign "#ReNature" (see below). - 6.4.
-The plan will be supported by a web-based resource hub including factsheets for communities, farmers and land managers, details on biological monitoring and advice on funding mechanisms.
+- 6.2.1 The 33% target has been broken down into indicative costs for the re-creation and ongoing management of key habitats including native woodland, lowland heathland and grassland, and more natural river catchments.
+These in turn form the basis for the £100million figure in the ReNature Campaign (see below). - 6.2.1 The plan will be supported by a web-based resource hub including factsheets for communities, farmers and land managers, details on biological monitoring and advice on funding mechanisms.
 The overall package is designed to support and encourage landowners and managers to create the right habitat in the right place.